 I would be lying if I told you it was easy.
-It was almost harder than switching from she/her pronouns to he/his pronouns earlier in my son’s transition.
-What made it easier was that my son wasn’t living with us and so I didn’t have to interact with him on a daily basis.
-He was, however, coming home a month or so later and so I made it a goal to be able to use his name, out loud and without crying by that time.
+It was almost harder than switching from she/her pronouns to he/his pronouns earlier in my son's transition.
+What made it easier was that my son wasn't living with us, so I didn't have to interact with him daily.
+He was, however, coming home a month or so later, and so I made it a goal to be able to use his name out loud and without crying by that time.

 The day the phone call came about my Grampa, I thought my already fragile heart would shatter.
 How could one heart handle so much loss in such a short time?
 How would I be able to let go of the one man who meant the most to me in this world, aside from my husband and sons, while I was still struggling to let go of the idea of my daughter?
 I was devastated.

-Shortly after we buried my Grampa, my youngest son decided that he was going to take Grampa’s name as his legal name.
+Shortly after we buried my Grampa, my youngest son decided that he was going to take Grampa's name as his legal name.
 Because he was away at school working for the summer, he informed our families and his friends through a Facebook post.
-He talked about all the amazing qualities he admired in my Grampa, and how he hoped he could be half the person he had been.
-He talked about other important men in our families who have or had my Grampa’s name as either their first or middle names, and how this name has significant meaning to him.
+He talked about all the amazing qualities he admired in my Grampa and how he hoped he could be half the person he had been.
+He spoke about other important men in our families who have or had my Grampa's name as their first or middle name and how this name has significant meaning to him.
 I was never more proud of him for putting so much thought into such an important decision.

 At the same time, I wondered how I'd ever be able to associate that name with my son.

 I was so heartbroken over losing my Grampa that just thinking about him brought tears to my eyes.
-I couldn’t say his name aloud with choking up, and often that led to more crying.
-I knew that eventually, the grief would subside, but in the middle of grieving a loss I didn’t think I would recover from, I suddenly had to learn to associate the name of the person I was mourning to my son.
+I couldn't say his name aloud without choking up, which often led to more crying.
+I knew that, eventually, the grief would subside, but in the middle of grieving a loss I didn't think I would recover from, I suddenly had to learn to associate the name of the person I was mourning with my son.

 I practiced by typing it in texts and emails.
-I whispered it out loud in my car, or at work when I was alone and it didn’t matter if I choked up or got teary.
+I whispered it aloud in my car or at work when I was alone, and it didn't matter if I choked up or got teary.
 I used it when I was in therapy and could break down in the privacy of a safe place.
-I used his name often in conversations with my husband, and I when other people asked how he was doing, I made sure I used his name when I answered back, no matter how hard it was.
+I used his name often in conversations with my husband, and when other people asked how he was doing, I made sure to use his name when I answered back, no matter how hard it was.

-I knew how important it was to my son to use the correct name.
-How being mis-named, must like being mis-gendered, fed into his dysphoria and made him feel small and unseen.
-I didn’t want to be one of those people who contributed to that.
+I knew how important it was for my son to use the correct name.
+How being misnamed, like being misgendered, fed into his dysphoria and made him feel small and unseen.
+I didn't want to be one of those people who contributed to that.
 I thought about how difficult it was for me when someone called the house and asked for him by his given name, and I would startle to hear it spoken aloud, then inform that person that no one by that name lived here anymore.

-If your child has recently come out as transgender, you might be having a hard time with their chosen name.
-Perhaps your child is older, and they chose a name without consulting you, and that has been hard on you.
-Maybe the name reminds you of someone you know, and so you don’t like the name.
-Perhaps you had a different name in mind, and are hurt that they didn’t ask for your opinion.
-Maybe you are having a hard time letting go of a name that you so lovingly chose when they were born.
-Or, maybe you are having a hard time accepting that your child is transgender (that is okay too, it can be a slow process) and using their chosen name is the first step and you aren’t ready to take it yet.
+If your child has recently come out as transgender, you might be struggling with their chosen name.
+Perhaps your child is older, and they chose a name without consulting you, which has been hard on you.
+Maybe the name reminds you of someone you know, so you don't like the name.
+Perhaps you had a different name in mind and are hurt that they didn't ask for your opinion.
+Maybe you are having difficulty letting go of a name you so lovingly chose when they were born.
+Or, perhaps you are having a hard time accepting that your child is transgender (that is okay too, it can be a slow process), and using their chosen name is the first step, and you aren't ready to take it yet.

-Here are some things to think about, and some tips to help get you started.
+Here are some things to consider and tips to help get you started.